arviz-devs/xarray-einstats/CODE_OF_CONDUCT.md

 # xarray-einstats Community Code of Conduct

-xarray-einstats adopts the NumFOCUS Code of Conduct directly.
+As part of the ArviZ project, xarray-einstats adopts the NumFOCUS Code of Conduct directly.
 In other words, we expect our community to treat others with kindness and understanding.